jasp-stats/jasp-desktop/Resources/Help/analyses/networkanalysis.md

 -`Dont' show`: Do not show the assumed distribution.
 -`Using node colors`: Change the color of the nodes based on their assumed distribution (TODO: colors scheme).
 TODO clashes with...
 -`Using node shape`: Change the shape of the nodes based on their assumed distribution.
 Gaussian nodes are circles, categorical nodes are squares, and Poisson nodes are triangles.

+#### References

+Specific references for an estimator can also be obtained by clicking on a table and selecting (TODO ...).
+All references are: